rickoneeleven/rimworld_timer/README.md

   - Panel flashes
   - Game auto‑pauses
 - Clicking Reset:
-  - Stops flashing, resets the timer to the configured seconds
+  - Stops flashing and resets the timer to the configured seconds
-  - Unpauses to normal speed so the next cycle starts immediately
+  - If the alarm is active, also sets time speed to Normal so the next cycle starts immediately

 ## Troubleshooting
 - If the overlay doesn’t appear: